meganhng/seg4105_playground/lab03/README.md

 I really like that this methodology focuses on giving a lot of responsibilities to the team working on the feature.
 In my personal experience working on scrum or agile teams, sometimes I did feel like a lot of design decisions were left up to people outside of the team and I was just working on implementing them.
 I felt very disconnected from the designs and that I didn’t have a say in what it should look like.
 I think giving the majority of the design and planning responsibilities to project managers, designers and developers on the team that will be implementing the system/ feature will greatly improve the morale of the team and quality of the product.
 The team will feel more connected to what is being created and as if they have more stake in the product.

+**3. Risk & Rabbit Exploration**

+I enjoy the idea of taking time out of planning to specifically look into what type of challenges or road blocks might come up during development, and planning how to deal with them.
+This helps to make sure the development process is more efficient and runs smoothly, as big questions and issues are being solved.
+Also, this is a great way to collaborate and get ideas from your entire team to find the best solution to any issues.

 ---

 ### Things I Didn't Like